rgstephens/rasaPi/README.md

+I'm archiving this repo as of Feb 2022.
+Go to the Rasa Forum.
+There are more recent [posts](https://forum.rasa.com/search?q=raspberry%20pi) on this topic there.

 The goal of this repo is to create a Docker image for Rasa on a Raspberry Pi.
 It is a work in process.

 Files: